simplesquid/vend-sdk/README.md

 It is advisable that you use the client object as a singleton, however, there is no explicit restriction for this.

-## How to use
+## Usage

 This outlines a typical sequence of instructions, but is not a complete list of all the functionality of the SDK.
 Please review the code for more advanced usages.
-It is also suggested you read the Vend API documentation found here: https://docs.vendhq.com/
+It is also suggested you read the [Vend API documentation](https://docs.vendhq.com/).

 Alternatively, you can see a working authorisation implementation in our [Laravel Vend SDK package](https://github.com/simplesquid/laravel-vend-sdk).